How to Remove Sap From Your Dog’s Fur (Even If It’s Dried and Stuck)

 If there are any little bits of sap that still remain at the ends of the fur, simply trim them out.
 Usually, Henry’s sap is all out by step 5.
 But I do realize that some dogs will roll.
 I’ve seen some dogs roll in pine needles or other gummy messes and ground in tree pitch.
 Thankfully, Henry hasn’t rolled in sap…yet.
 Those can take a bit more time, but the pitch can still be removed in the same manner.

-However, you can tackle this sticky mess too.
+You can tackle this sticky mess too.
 Again, make sure your dog stays calm.
 Henry loves any massage.
 So, he’s all in for this step.
 Perhaps he searches for tree sap just to get more massages.

-At any rate, you’ll simply massage olive oil (or the oil of your choice) into the sap affected area of the paw pads.
+At any rate, you’ll simply massage olive oil (or the oil of your choice) into the sap-affected area of the paw pads.
 I tend to massage Henry’s paws for 10-15 minutes.
 Perhaps this extra massage helps.
 Generally, during this massage time, the sap will start to flake off in my hand.
 I use a towel and finish clearing out the sappy mess.

 NOTE: My favorite trick for sap in dog fur is olive oil is the oil!
 I love it!
 Even for dried sap.
 It leaves Henry’s fur shiny.
 Additionally, I don’t have to worry about him licking it.
 And the bonus is I get soft hands out of the process.

-However, if the fur between your dog’s paw pads is long, it could take a bit longer.
-Although, this could be to your advantage.
-As you should be able to easily trim the sap-covered dog hair.
 Either way (oil massage or trim), always be cautious of your dog’s needs.
 If he or she is anxious, then back off.
 Or if you are nervous about this type of trimming of your dog’s fur, then call your groomer or vet for assistance.

 Henry on a hike look for a trail I'm certain with the most sap.
-But at least I know how to remove sap from your dogs fur easily.
+But at least I know how to remove sap from your dog's fur easily.

-Henry on a hike I’m certain sniffing out the sappist trail to take just to challenge me later in removing sap from his fur.
+Henry on a hike, I’m certain, sniffing out the sappist trail to take just to challenge me later in removing sap from his fur.

 What are the signs your dog is experiencing sap poisoning?